Xinjiang conflict: Background

+Due to exemption from the one-child policy, Uyghur numbers increased from 5.5 million in 1980s to over 12 million in 2017.

 Ethnic minority couples were paid incentives to keep their family size below the legal limit and accept sterilisation after three children preceding the removal of the preferential policy.

 Restrictions

 Islamic leaders during the Cultural Revolution were forced to take part in acts against their religion, such as eating pork.
 China does not enforce the law against children attending mosques on non-Uyghurs outside Xinjiang.
 Since the 1980s Islamic private schools (Sino-Arabic schools (中阿学校)) have been permitted by the Chinese government in Muslim areas, excluding Xinjiang because of its separatist sentiment.

 Hui Muslims employed by the state, unlike Uyghurs, are allowed to fast during Ramadan.
 The number of Hui going on Hajj is expanding and Hui women are allowed to wear veils, but Uyghur women are discouraged from wearing them.
 Muslim ethnic groups in different regions are treated differently by the Chinese government with regard to religious freedom.
 Religious freedom exists for Hui Muslims, who can practice their religion, build mosques and have their children attend them; more restrictions are placed on Uyghurs in Xinjiang.
 Hui religious schools are allowed, and an autonomous network of mosques and schools run by a Hui Sufi leader was formed with the approval of the Chinese government.
-According to The Diplomat, Uyghur religious activities are curtailed but Hui Muslims are granted widespread religious freedom; therefore, Chinese government policy is directed against Uyghur separatism.
+According to The Diplomat, Uyghur religious activities are curtailed but Hui Muslims are granted widespread religious freedom; therefore, Chinese governmental policy is directed at Uyghur separatism.

 In the last two decades of the 20th century, Uyghurs in Turpan were treated favourably by China with regard to religion; while Kashgar and Hotan were subject to more stringent government control.
 Uyghur and Han Communist officials in Turpan turned a blind eye to the law, allowing Islamic education of Uyghur children.
 Religious celebrations and the Hajj were encouraged by the Chinese government for Uyghur Communist Party members, and 350 mosques were built in Turpan between 1979 and 1989.
 As a result, Han, Hui and the Chinese government were then viewed more positively by Uyghurs in Turpan.
 In 1989, there were 20,000 mosques in Xinjiang.
 Until separatist disturbances began in 1996, China allowed people to ignore the rule prohibiting religious observance by government officials.
 Large mosques were built with Chinese government assistance in Ürümqi.
 While rules proscribing religious activities were enforced in southern Xinjiang, conditions were comparatively lax in Ürümqi.